mpangburn/IteratorTools/README.md

 ```

 ### compress(data:selectors:)
 Returns an iterator-sequence that filters elements from `data`, returning only those that have a corresponding `true` in `selectors`.
-Stops when either `data` or `selectors` has been exhausted.
+Iteration stops when either `data` or `selectors` has been exhausted.

 ```swift
 let values = compress([1, 2, 3, 4], [true, true, false, true])